Supaweeb/xo-toy-story/readme.txt

 ### Setup step ###

-In the backend directory, you can run:
+In the backend directory (cd ./backend), you can run:
+### `python -m pip install Django`
+to install Django

+### pip install djangorestframework django-cors-headers`
+to install djangorestframework django-cors-headers for this project

 ### `python manage.py runserver`
 To run server open http://localhost:8000/admin to view backend as admin

-In the fontend directory, you can run:
+In the fontend directory (cd ./fontend), you can run:

 ### `npm install`
 For install module library in this app